hzeller/timg/README.md

 sudo apt install libavdevice-dev # If you want to read from video devices such as v4l2

-sudo apt install libopenslide-dev # If you want to add OpenSlide images support
+sudo apt install libopenslide-dev # If you want to add OpenSlide images support sudo apt install libpoppler-glib-dev  # if WITH_POPPLER enabled.

 sudo apt install pandoc  # If you want to recreate the man page
 ```